 At the same time as the mucus neutralizes damaging bacteria and other particles, it also makes it harder to breathe by making the airways tighter and tighter.
 An increased need for mucus for an extended period of time eventually leads to permanently enlarged mucous glands and thereby chronically narrow airways.

 When we breathe through the mouth, we miss the opportunity to use the body’s first and most important defense against intruders.
-The nose doesn’t just heat up and dampen the air, it also catches many of the bacteria and particles we inhale.
+The nose doesn’t just heat up and moisten the air, it also catches many of the bacteria and particles we inhale.

-By exhalation through the nose the air is heated and dampened again, and the majority of the particles which got stuck with the inhalation travel out.
+By exhalation through the nose the air is heated and moistened again, and the majority of the particles which got stuck with the inhalation travel out.
 In other words, the nose is an effective heat exchanger as well as a self-cleaning bacteria filter.

 Water is needed in the lungs in order to keep the wind pipes from drying out.
 With every breath we lose water as our exhalation is 100% humid air, while the humidity in the air we inhale is rarely more than 70-80%.
 During dehydration, it is therefore natural for the body to contract the airways in order to avoid losing too much water as we breathe.